norihiro/obs-h8819-source/README.md

 The author of this plugin has no relationship with Roland.
 Do not ask Roland for support of this plugin.

+## Prerequisite

+This plugin is developed for hardware supporting REAC.
+In addition to your PC running OBS, you need to have
+- Dedicated Ethernet adapter on your PC for REAC connection.
+  You should not share your LAN with REAC.
+That means two ethernet ports are required for streaming.
+- REAC supported device.
+  Currently only M-200i is tested with this plugin.

 ## Configuring as a global audio device

 The source type of the global audio devices is hard-coded in OBS Studio.